 Australian Senior Travel Insurance Policy Exclusions

 Australian Senior Travel Insurance maintains the right to exclude certain expenses from being covered under their travel insurance policy.
-Here is a listing of the main exclusions of this policy that are not covered.
+Here is a listing of some exclusions of this policy that are not covered.

-- Claims made for events or incidents that occur outside the specific dates of the travel insurance policy.
+- Claims made for something outside of the period of insurance

 Cooling Off Period and Cancelling Your Australian Seniors Travel Insurance